k1rpit/Sextillion-Pass-Gen/README.md

 1. **No Rainbow Tables**: Precomputed hash databases (rainbow tables) are totally useless because they cannot map raw non-printable system bytes and rare symbols.
 2. **Heavy Computations**: Algorithms like SHA-512 and BLAKE2b require immense processor power.
 While a modern high-end GPU can crack millions of simple MD5 hashes per second, it chokes heavily on SHA-512 block computations.
 3. **The 250-Million-Year Wall**: A dedicated hacker cluster running **10,000 top-tier mining graphics cards** would have to grind continuously for over **250 million years** and burn a budget larger than the Earth's total economy just to guess a single master key from this engine.
+4. ## 🌍 100% Free & Open Source (The Unlicense)

+This project is **100% free software** and is dedicated entirely to the public domain.

+There are **zero restrictions, zero copyrights, and zero legal limits**.
+You are completely free to copy, modify, butcher, rewrite, distribute, or sell this code, even for hardcore commercial purposes, without asking for any permission or leaving credits.
+It belongs to the internet now.